paulflang/PEtab_nlme_extension/README.md

 This is a draft for a PEtab NLME extension.
 It adds the following to the existing PEtab specification.

-## Distribution table

-This table is an addition to the existing PEtab format.
-It can be used to introduce a classification of e.g. individuals (most fine grained grouping) into several (more coarse grained) groups.
-Random effects can be specific to each individual or to the groups they belong to.

-### Detailed field description

-- `${distributionId}` [STRING, OPTIONAL]

-   Each column lists the possible values for the given distribution.
+## YAML configuration file

+In addition to existing attributes, this extension uses `covariance_files` to define distributions of random effects.
+Each distribution has a `distributionId`, `distributionType` (e.g. normal, laplace) and `covariance` (defined in a TSV file).
+Distributions have zero mean.
+The `randomEffectFormula` in the random effect table can be used to shift the location of the distribution.

 ## Random effect table